Yap Kwan Seng: Death and legacy

 Yap died in 1902 and was remembered as a highly respected community leader who was greatly concerned with the welfare of the people in the then Malaya through his charity initiatives.
 After his death in 1902, the position of Kapitan China was abolished.
 A memorial was erected in his honor in Kuala Lumpur and can be visited today.

-On his death, The Straits Times carried the following obituary:
+On his death, The Straits Budget published the following obituary:

 TOWKAY Yap Kwan Seng, the Captain China of Selangor, died at Kuala Lumpur on Friday, of consumption, at the age of fifty-five years, of which he had spent forty in the Straits.
 He came from the Canton province and had resided for thirty-two years in Selangor.
 He had held the post of Captain China there since 1889.
 The deceased was popular among all classes and was a liberal giver to charities.
 He was a Trustee of the Victoria Institution to whose funds he liberally subscribed.
 He gave $10,000 to the Transvaal War Fund and also a handsome donation to St. Mary's Church building fund.
 He was always a good friend to his poorer countrymen, for whom he established a practically free dispensary.
 During the Pahang rebellion, he rendered much assistance to the Government and was thanked for his services.
 He leaves behind him five wives here and three in China, also a large family consisting of fifteen sons and ten daughters.

 A major road in central Kuala Lumpur called Jalan Yap Kwan Seng near the world-famous KLCC is named in his honour.
 Jalan Sin Chew Kee, which is located off Jalan Hang Tuah, was also named in his honour after his tin mining business.